neuronsimulator/nrn/CONTRIBUTING.md

 Development conventions:
 NEURON code is being built according to C/C++, Python best-practices.
 The easiest way to figure out what this is is to take a look at current code and copy the way things are formatted, indented, documented, and commented.

+## Reporting a bug<a name="bug"></a>

+Have you tested on the current alpha version of NEURON.
+If not, please clone, compile, install and run with current version (this one).

+Please let us know what operating system you were using when you found the bug.
+If you have access to another operating system, it is helpful if you can find out if the bug shows up there as well.

+Usually bugs will arise in the context of a simulation which will in many cases be extremely large We want to address all bugs as quickly as possible, but before fixing a bug we need to reproduce and confirm it.
+In order to reproduce bugs we will need as much information as possible, along with a *simple, short* Python example (zipped with any associated mod files and a README).
+This may require considerable work to isolate the presumed bug arising somewhere in the midst of a large simulation.
+Sometimes, this process alone is enough to identify the bug as a function limitation or documentation insufficiency, rather than a code bug per se.

+1.
+1. What did you do?
+1. What did you expect to see?
+1. What did you see instead?

+## Code review process<a name="process"></a>

+The code board team at NEURON generally reviews pull requests on a weekly basis.
+The code board may vary – see an updated list in the [project index](project-index.md).
+If you don't receive any feedback after a couple weeks, please follow up with a new comment.